martchoukaur-byte/tech_portfolio_nasdaq_100_risk_analysis/README.md

 ## Main Questions

-- How does the portfolio’s risk compare to the NASDAQ (volatility, drawdowns, VaR/ES)?
+Risk-Adjusted Performance: Does a concentrated "Survivor" portfolio deliver superior risk-adjusted returns (Sharpe Ratio) compared to the diversified benchmark?
+Drawdown & Recovery: While volatility might be higher, does the portfolio recover from major crashes (Dot-com, 2008) faster than the index?
-- How does risk evolve over time (GARCH conditional volatility)?
+Dynamic Volatility: How does risk regime evolve over time (GARCH modeling), and does static analysis mask periods of extreme stress?
-- Do the portfolio and NASDAQ tend to crash together (tail dependence via copula)?
+Tail Dependence: Do the portfolio and NASDAQ decouple during crises, or do they crash in lockstep (Copula analysis)?
-- How would the portfolio behave under simple market stress scenarios (Tech Crash, Rate Shock)?
+Stress Testing: How would capital requirements change under hypothetical scenarios like a recurring Tech Crash or Rate Shock?
-- Which stocks contribute most to portfolio risk, and do they earn that risk via Sharpe ratio and performance?
+Risk Attribution: Which individual assets drive the portfolio's volatility, and is their risk contribution justified by their performance?